ArctosDB/documentation-wiki/_documentation/oauth.markdown

 ---

 # Authentication
 Arctos relies on an open standard for authenticating users registered to use Arctos.
 Any one who wants to interact with Arctos, from downloading data to managing data, must have a user account to authenticate their access.
-Record and various other pages in Arctos can be viewed without a user account.

 ## OAuth